paddyjclancy/devops_notes/tcp_ip_networking.md

     - Finally, the client sends an ACK back to the server.

     - The sequence number is set to the received acknowledgement value i.e. A+1, and the acknowledgement number is set to one more than the received sequence number i.e. B+1.

+## IP

+###### IPv4 --2006--> IPv6

+Principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
+Its routing function enables internetworking, and essentially establishes the Internet.

+The Internet Protocol is responsible for addressing host interfaces, *encapsulating* data into datagrams and routing datagrams from a source host interface to a destination host interface across one or more IP networks.
+  - Each datagram has two components: a header and a payload.
+The IP header includes source IP address, destination IP address, and other metadata needed to route and deliver the datagram.
+The payload is the data that is transported.
+This method of nesting the data payload in a packet with a header is called encapsulation.

+IP has the task of delivering packets from the source host to the destination host solely based on the IP addresses in the packet headers.
+  - For this purpose, IP defines packet structures that encapsulate the data to be delivered.
+  - It also defines addressing methods that are used to label the datagram with source and destination information.

+###### See [networking.md](devops_notes/networking) for further info on IP addressing